nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_IDEAS.md

         then it was markdown
         and finally it's diary in a virtual brain"

+    + Finantial Management ??
+        Big problem:
+            how could i track my spending without actually manually input into the program ??

+            -> May be have an middleware app on phone that tracks all the transaction of you but not actually label the transaction
+            the labeling will be done manually at the end of the day by human

+    ** HELP YOU STICK WITH YOUR "ĐẠO" when you're the most vulnerable

     NOTE:
         I really should document the process of bulding this platform using the ealier version of the platform

     QUESTIONS:
         Should i use Notion for references ?
         Did my idea is even close to Notion ??

 3. UNO Reverse card (THIS IDEA IS PRETTY CONCRETE, NOT RANDOM AT ALL)